Tengfei-Ma13206/CSC3170proj_Database/LLM/readme.md

 - **Efficient Retrieval**: By indexing documents using a vector store, the engine achieves efficient retrieval of relevant information from the MySQL database, reducing search time.
 - **Persistent Storage**: The engine supports persistent storage of the index, allowing for quick initialization and reuse of the index for subsequent queries.
 - **Interactive Experience**: Users can engage in a conversational interface, receiving answers to their questions in real-time.

+## Frontend
+The frontend is implemented with vue.js， which add a subpage to the database website.
+It provides smooth and easy-to-use chatting experience in naural language.
+User can type the question to get natural language reponse from the database-attached LLM (used GPT3.5-turbo for example).

+## Backend
+The backend is powered by fastapi and uvicorn, which listens to localhost:8080 (or other ip) for the query action of user, and transmit the LLM's response back, in real time.

+## Safety and Robust Database
+To protect the database from being modified by users without database managing authority and experience, the functions except querying are disabled.
+The database will be ssasafe and robust even is connecting with our LLM server.